awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.examples.md

 ```

 **Example Adjusting the max\_connections setting for an Aurora DB cluster**
  This example demonstrates how you can adjust the `max_connections` setting for an Aurora MySQL DB cluster\.
-To do so, you create your own DB cluster parameter group based on the default parameter settings for clusters that are compatible with MySQL 5\.6 or 5\.7\.
+To do so, you create your own DB cluster parameter group based on the default parameter settings for clusters that are compatible with MySQL 5\.7\.
 You specify a value for the `max_connections` setting, overriding the formula that sets the default value\.
 You associate the DB cluster parameter group with your DB cluster\.

 ```
 export REGION=us-east-1
-export CLUSTER_PARAM_GROUP=rds-proxy-mysql-56-max-connections-demo
+export CLUSTER_PARAM_GROUP=rds-proxy-mysql-57-max-connections-demo
-export CLUSTER_NAME=rds-proxy-mysql-56
+export CLUSTER_NAME=rds-proxy-mysql-57

 aws rds create-db-parameter-group --region $REGION \
-  --db-parameter-group-family aurora5.6 \
+  --db-parameter-group-family aurora-mysql5.7 \
   --db-parameter-group-name $CLUSTER_PARAM_GROUP \
-  --description "Aurora MySQL 5.6 cluster parameter group for RDS Proxy demo."
+  --description "Aurora MySQL 5.7 cluster parameter group for RDS Proxy demo."

 aws rds modify-db-cluster --region $REGION \
   --db-cluster-identifier $CLUSTER_NAME \